Keynote Speakers for ICSEE 2018

 Udaya is a Fellow of the IEEE and a Distinguished Lecturer of IEEE Power Electronics Society, and has over 30 years of both industry and research experience in the fields of power electronics and energy.
 He has served both the IEEE Power Electronics and Industrial Electronics Societies in numerous roles, relating to conferences, technical committees and chapter activities.
-Currently, Udaya is an Associate Editor for IEEE Transactions on Industrial Electronics and IEEE Transactions on Power Electronics, and is a member of the Power Electronics Technical Committee and Renewable Energy Committee of IEEE Industrial Electronic Society and Power Electronics Society, respectively.
-He was also the General Chairman of the 2nd IEEE Southern Power Electronics Conference (SPEC) 2016 held in New Zealand in 2016, and is also a member of the SPEC Steering Committee.
-Udaya has over 250 international journal and conference publications, and holds a diverse portfolio of patents related to wireless power transfer (WPT) and power converters with several pending.
-His research interests are in the fields of renewable energy, power electronics and wireless power transfer (WPT), for which he offers his service as a consultant to industry.
+Currently, Udaya is an Associate Editor for IEEE Transactions on Industrial Electronics and IEEE Transactions on Power Electronics, and a member of the Sustainable Energy Systems Technical Committee and the Oceania Liaison Chair of Membership Development Committee of the IEEE Power Electronics Society.
+He was the General Chair of the 2nd IEEE Southern Power Electronics Conference (SPEC), held in New Zealand in 2016, and is also a member of the SPEC Steering Committee.
+Udaya has over 250 IEEE journal and international conference publications, and holds a number of patents related to wireless power transfer and power converters.
+He is a keynote, plenary and tutorial speaker, and offers his service to industry as a consultant.

 Prof. Dylan Lu, University of Technology Sydney, Australia

 Dylan Dah-Chuan Lu received his B.E. and Ph.D. degrees from The Hong Kong Polytechnic University, Hong Kong, in 1999 and 2004 respectively.

 In 2003, he joined PowereLab Ltd. as a Senior Design Engineer and worked on industrial switching power supply projects.
 He was a faculty member with The University of Sydney from 2006 to 2016.
 At present he is an Associate Professor at the School of Electrical and Data Engineering, University of Technology Sydney, Australia.
 His current research interests include power electronics for renewable sources, energy storage systems and microgrids.
 He is a senior member of IEEE and a member of Engineers Australia.

 He was the recipient of the Best Paper Award in the category of Emerging Power Electronic Technique at the IEEE PEDS 2015.
 He presently serves as an Associate Editor of the IEEE Transactions on Circuits and Systems II and the IET Renewable Power Generation.

 Plenary Speakers for ICSEE 2018